samjudge/ximp.js/README.md

 <br/>
 Methods that are named in `ximp-action` or `ximp-action-failure` will always be passed the DOM object of the tag they are associated with.

+At present the <b>default</b> behaviour of ximp is to run as a couroutine (evaluate all conditions, then evaluate them repeatedly for the lifecycle of the page).
+Understandably if this is not what you want, you can modify the const values at the top of the ximp.js file (`const reactive = true` & `const coroutineDelay = 500` - to adjust how long the process should sleep for in between evaluations, if at all).

 You can use `ximp-foreach` in order to apply `ximp-action` to all children elements, using `ximp-foreach-init` will run the specified callback once before running `ximp-action` on child elements.

 i.e.